songul545/Assignment/README.md

 ## Announcement

-## Assignment 5
+## Assignment 6
-### Due Date: 06.12.2023 @ 23:50
+### Due Date: 14.12.2023 @ 23:50

-Equation:
-F = (A+B)C'

 ## Tasks
-1- Complete the Truth Table.
-2- Implement equation with NAND gates.
-(Use 74LS00 NAND IC))
+1- Implement full adder by using minimum amount of logic gates.
-3- Run the simulator and simulate every case of truth table in order.
+2- Run the simulator and simulate every case of truth table in order.
 (Gif or video)
-4- Save and Upload your circuit Digital design file to the repo like **Assignment5.dig**.
+3- Save and Upload your circuit Digital design file to the repo like **Assignment5.dig**.

 ### Screenshots